 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What should I include in a focused pain assessment?
+What factors should be included in a pain assessment?

 Open an interactive chat with Bash

-Why is it important to notify the healthcare provider about unrelieved pain?
+Why is it important to notify the provider about severe unrelieved pain post-surgery?

 Open an interactive chat with Bash